limegimlet/covid_dataviz/index.md

 # Covid-19: Where France is now<sup>*</sup>
 {:.no_toc}

-It looks like France has said good-bye to 'OK' and 'Vigilance' for a while.
+<blockquote><b>UPDATE Oct 28</b>: as of midnight Oct 29, all of France will go back into confinement for a 4 week minimum. </blockquote>

 (_Please wait a few seconds while the maps load..._)